Super Dimension Fortress Macross: Production

 When Macross was first put in production, the anime was going to end with a total of 24 episodes.
 However, when the show debuted on 3 October 1982 (with only three episodes made so far), its stunning success among Japanese television audiences convinced Big West to approve an extension to 36 episodes, allowing the staff to end with the "two years after" story arc.

 Animation work was contracted out to a number of sub-contracting studios, including Artland (Haruhiko Mikimoto's employer), the nascent AIC and Gainax studios, as well as the Tatsunoko-supplied AnimeFriend and Star Pro.
-AnimeFriend and Star Pro are infamously notorious among fans of the show for having brought in very spotty, off-model and continuity error-laden animation work.

 There were plans for a splashy ending to the series that would have shown major characters Misa Hayase and Hikaru Ichijo blasting off in the colonization ship SDF-2 Megaroad-01, but the sequence was scrapped due to lack of time and budget.
 However, due to fan demand this sequence was later used in the Macross Flashback 2012 OVA released in 1987.

 Super Dimension Fortress Macross was produced as the first of the three Super Dimension mecha anime television series in Japan.
 It was followed by Super Dimension Century Orguss (1983) and Super Dimension Cavalry Southern Cross (1984).
 These shows were related in name only.